vnmakarov/mir/MIR.md

   * `MIR_VA_ARG` takes va_list and any memory operand and returns address of the next argument in the 1st insn operand.
 The memory operand type defines the type of the argument
-  * `MIR_VA_BLOCK_ARG` takes va_list and integer operand and returns
+  * `MIR_VA_BLOCK_ARG` takes result address, va_list, and integer operand
-    address of the next argument passed as a block argument of the size given by the integer operand
+     and moves the next argument passed as block of give size to the result address
   * va_list operand can be memory with undefined type.
 In this case address of the va_list is not in the memory but is the memory address